solidjs/solid/documentation/faq.md

 ### 4. Why does destructuring not work?
 I realized I can fix it by wrapping my whole component in a function.

-Reactivity occurs on property access on Prop and State objects.
+Reactivity occurs on property access on Prop and Store objects.
 Referencing them outside of a binding or reactive computation will not be tracked.
 Destructuring is perfectly fine inside of those.

 However, wrapping your whole component in a function is not what you want to be doing irresponsibly.
 Solid does not have a VDOM.
 So any tracked change will run the whole function again recreating everything.
 Don't do it.